mcglasp/ms4-big-idea-books/README.md

 The Add Item page is almost identical to the Update item page, which is accessible by searching for the item you wish to update and selecting 'Edit' directly from the search result.
 Alternatively the user can also select 'Edit' from the item detail page.
 The Update item page is automatically populated with existing information, which can then be changed by the user.

 An important feature to note about the Add and Update item pages are the three pricing fields: Price, Discount and Set Sale Price.
-The basic principle is that the user choose to apply either a percentage discount to the product or a set sale price, but the set sale price will always override the discounted price.
+The basic principle is that the user can choose to apply either a percentage discount to the product or a set sale price, but the set sale price will always override the discounted price.
 As an example, if the recommended retail price (RRP) is £10, and the site owner wishes to apply a 10% discount to that product, then the price will be displayed as £9 (noting that it is a sale price).
-If the owner then wishes to run a 'flash sale' for that or a number of items, they can leave that percentage discount information in tact and price the item at, say, £5 for as long as they wish.
-When they then remove that Set Sale Price, the price will automatically revert to the discounted price.
+If the owner then wishes to run a 'flash sale' campaign for a number of items, including this one, they can leave that percentage discount information in tact and price the item at, say, £5 for as long as they wish.
+When they then remove that campaign, the price will automatically revert to the discounted price.

-To prevent faulty pricing information reaching the live site, or indeed the database, the Discount and Set Sale Price fields are not enabled until a price above £0.00 is entered.
+To prevent faulty pricing information reaching the live site, or indeed the database, the Discount field is not enabled until a price above £0.00 is entered.

 *Managing Campaigns*

 The site owner can enable and disable all their campaigns from one page, from which they can also navigate to the 'create a campaign' form.
 Within this form they are given a list of items that are available to select as part of the campaign, and they are also shown a disabled list of items currently included in other campaigns and therefore not available for selection.
 They use this form to name and give a fixed price to their campaign.
 On creation of a campaign, each included item's set sale price is set to the campaign's fixed price.
 If the campaign is deactivated, the items remain attached to that campaign, so that they cannot be reapplied to another campaign, but their sale prices are reset to either their original base price, or the individual product's discounted price, if applicable.
 When the campaign is re-enabled, the prices are again set to the campaign's sale price.
 On deletion of a campaign, all references to that campaign are removed from its related items.

 ## Database Schema
-The site is made up of four apps: Basket, Checkout, Item, Profile.
+The site is made up of four apps: Basket, Checkout, Item, Profile (and Home).
 They contain the following models: (Checkout) Order, LineItems; (Items) Item, Author, Genre, Age_range, Campaign; (Profile) UserProfile.
 Their relationships are shown in the diagram below.

 <img src="readme-assets/database_schema.png" alt="Database diagram">

 # Skeleton

+Initial wireframes for the project are shown below, representing the desktop and mobile views.

 <div class="wireframes" width="100%" style="display: flex; align-items: center">
 <img src="readme-assets/desktop_bib_wireframe.png" alt="Desktop wireframe" width="55%" style="margin: 5px">